viant/endly/example/rt/elogger/README.md

 # Logger - simple http request event logger

-This application was build to provide end to end testing example of etl application.
+This application was build to provide end to end testing example of runtime application.

-The end to end test provide uses to test aerospike to mysql backup with and without transformation.
+The end to end test provide uses cases testing log both with index and position based methodology.

 Prerequisites: